Property Income That Requires Self Assessment

 - Wear and tear allowance (furnished lets)

-Important: When you sell a rental property, you may owe Capital Gains Tax (CGT).
+When you sell a rental property, you may owe Capital Gains Tax (CGT).
+Reporting deadline: 60 days from completion date for UK residential property.

 £3,000